 Sightseeing & Activities in Manchester

-Canal Street (The Gay Village) – iconic is an often overused word, but it certainly fits Manchester’s Gay Village (their gayborhood) in particular Canal Street – the street of gay bars, clubs and restaurants running alongside the canal.
-Without a doubt the main thing for LGBTQ+ folk to dive straight into when visiting Manchester – not literally mind you – is Canal Street.
-It’s full of LGBTQ+ folk all the time, but by night the energy is particularly palpable and just strolling along the canal at night makes you really feel part of something special.
-Check out the street sign where the C has been humorously – and perhaps aptly – wiped clean.
+Canal Street (The Gay Village) – “Iconic” is an overused word, but it certainly fits Manchester’s Gay Village—especially Canal Street, the heart of the gayborhood.
+This vibrant street, lined with gay bars, clubs, and restaurants running alongside the canal, is undoubtedly the main attraction for LGBTQ+ visitors to dive straight into—though not literally, of course.
+Canal Street is always bustling with LGBTQ+ folks, but by night, the energy is particularly palpable.
+Simply strolling along the canal at night makes you feel like part of something truly special.
+Don’t miss the street sign where the “C” has humorously—and perhaps aptly—been wiped clean.

-Science and Industry Museum – Manchester has quite the history when it comes to industry and the sciences and at this museum you can learn all about it in a fun and engaging way.
-They run all sorts of exhibitions and galleries – some permanent and some temporary – ranging from a journey through Manchester’s industrial innovations to hands-on science experiments to “operation poo” – a walk through the digestive system.
-Tickets are free but need to be booked in advance.
+Science and Industry Museum – Manchester boasts a rich history in both industry and the sciences, and this museum offers a fun and engaging way to learn all about it.
+They host a variety of exhibitions and galleries—some permanent, others temporary—covering topics from Manchester’s industrial innovations to hands-on science experiments.
+Highlights include “Operation Poo,” an interactive journey through the digestive system.
+Tickets are free but must be booked in advance.

-Manchester Museum – the largest university museum in the UK has been around since 1821.
-It’s free to enter, open every day except Mondays and has open exhibitions of anthropology, archaeology and natural history – with sections on dinosaurs, Egypt and Chinese culture.
-Located just a fifteen minute walk from Oxford Road Train Station.
+Manchester Museum – The largest university museum in the UK, this institution has been around since 1821.
+It’s free to enter, open every day except Mondays, and features exhibitions on anthropology, archaeology, and natural history.
+Notable sections include displays on dinosaurs, ancient Egypt, and Chinese culture.
+The museum is located just a 15-minute walk from Oxford Road Train Station.

-Manchester Art Gallery – the gallery has the largest body of works outside London.
-With over 46,000 objects of fine art, decorative art and costume.
-You can find almost every type of art there but Manchester Art Gallery's largest collection is of Victorian art.
-It’s open every day except Mondays and located a short walk away from St. Peter’s Square.
+Manchester Art Gallery – Home to the largest collection of works outside London, the Manchester Art Gallery boasts over 46,000 objects, including fine art, decorative art, and costumes.
+The gallery showcases nearly every type of art, but its largest collection is of Victorian art.
+It’s open every day except Mondays and is located a short walk from St. Peter’s Square.

-Manchester Cathedral – any self-respecting big city has a cathedral and Manchester is no exception.
-Located right in the center, it may not rival St. Paul’s in London, but it is still worth a visit.
-The cathedral is free to enter but they suggest leaving a donation of around £5.
+Manchester Cathedral – Any self-respecting big city has a cathedral, and Manchester is no exception.
+Located right in the city center, it may not rival St. Paul’s in London, but it’s still well worth a visit.
+The cathedral is free to enter, though they suggest a donation of around £5.
 Book tour →

-The John Rylands Library – this stunning neo-Gothic building is a huge library containing priceless artifacts and is one of the world's finest collections of rare books, manuscripts and archives.
-Located in the Spinningfields neighborhood, it’s open Wednesday through to Sunday and – like most of Manchester’s attractions – is free to enter.
+The John Rylands Library – This stunning neo-Gothic building houses one of the world's finest collections of rare books, manuscripts, and archives.
+Located in the Spinningfields neighborhood, the library is a treasure trove of priceless artifacts.
+It’s open Wednesday through Sunday and, like most of Manchester’s attractions, is free to enter.
 Book tour →

-Castlefield Canal Walk – at the southern basin of Manchester’s canal is Castlefield, a quieter artsy area with bars and restaurants alongside the canal .
-The one and a half mile walk up the canal – and following the circular route in the center – runs through the heart of the city and passes former mills and warehouses, giving a unique perspective of the city.
+Castlefield Canal Walk – At the southern basin of Manchester’s canal system is Castlefield, a quieter, artsy area with bars and restaurants lining the canal.
+The one-and-a-half-mile walk along the canal—and following the circular route in the center—runs through the heart of the city, passing former mills and warehouses.
+This offers a unique perspective of Manchester’s industrial past and vibrant present.
 Book tour →

-Queer Lit – in the spirit of Paris is Burning, reading is fundamental.
-Therefore any trip to Manchester isn’t complete without a visit to Europe's largest LGBTQ+ bookshop with over 4,500 books by queer authors and a range of other queer accessories on sale.
+Queer Lit – In the spirit of Paris Is Burning, reading is fundamental.
+No trip to Manchester is complete without a visit to Europe’s largest LGBTQ+ bookshop.
+With over 4,500 books by queer authors and a range of other queer accessories on sale, it’s a must-visit for book lovers and LGBTQ+ travelers alike.

 Gay Tours in Manchester

-Manchester LGBTQ+ Walking Trail – around the Gay Village you'll find the Heritage Trail, in the form of street mosaics designed by artist Mark Kennedy.
-The trail gives examples of queer life in Manchester to remember, reflect on and celebrate.
-Commissioned for EuroPride, it provides a better understanding of the city’s gay rights movement.
+Manchester LGBTQ+ Walking Trail – Around the Gay Village, you’ll find the Heritage Trail, marked by street mosaics designed by artist Mark Kennedy.
+The trail showcases examples of queer life in Manchester, encouraging visitors to remember, reflect on, and celebrate the city’s LGBTQ+ history.
+Commissioned for EuroPride, it offers insight into Manchester’s gay rights movement and its legacy.
+Book tour →

-Si Manchester – this free afternoon walking tour in Manchester can be taken in either English or Spanish and is run by a local gay couple, who have a rather cute dog as their mascot which joins them on the tour sometimes.
+Si Manchester – This free afternoon walking tour of Manchester is offered in both English and Spanish and is run by a local gay couple.
+Their adorable dog, who sometimes joins as the tour mascot, is quite the selling point too.
 Book tour →

-Gailytours – this international gay tours operator run two tours in Manchester.
-Their principal tour is a day tour through the most famous buildings in the city like the cathedral and John Rylands Library, finishing in the Gay Village.
-Their night tour focuses on the nightlife of the Gay Village and includes a drink in one of the Village’s best gay bars.
+Gailytours – This international gay tour operator offers two tours in Manchester.
+Their principal day tour explores the city’s most famous landmarks, such as the cathedral and John Rylands Library, and concludes in the Gay Village.
+Their night tour highlights the nightlife of the Gay Village and includes a complimentary drink at one of the area’s best gay bars.
 Book tour →

 Restaurants and Cafes

-Richmond’s Tea Room – afternoon tea and cream scones might seem like a dated English stereotype – but hey, when it works it works and this cafe is the best place to have the authentic experience.
-This odd cafe in the gay village has an Alice in Wonderland theme with its garish kitschy decor making you feel like you’re indeed at the Mad Hatter’s tea party.
-As well as the aforementioned tea and scones, they serve breakfasts, sandwiches, pies and baked delicacies.
+Richmond’s Tea Room – Afternoon tea and cream scones might seem like a dated English stereotype, but hey, when it works, it works!
+This café is the best place to have an authentic experience.
+Located in the Gay Village, this quirky spot has an Alice in Wonderland theme, with its garish and kitschy décor making you feel like you’re at the Mad Hatter’s tea party.
+In addition to the classic tea and scones, they serve breakfasts, sandwiches, pies, and baked delicacies.
 They also host burlesque shows.

-The Mollyhouse – located in the gay village, this restaurant has a classic English pub feel to it but serves a delicious range of tapas, which would make Spain proud.
+The Mollyhouse – Situated in the Gay Village, this restaurant has the charm of a classic English pub but serves a delicious range of tapas that would make Spain proud.

-The Village Fish & Chip Shop – fish and chips are often mocked as a “British delicacy”, but you know what?
-It’s often exactly what the doctor ordered and there is no better hangover cure than a battered cod and greasy chips dipped in curry sauce.
-This fish and chip shop is the best outside of the coast of England and also handily in the Gay Village.
+The Village Fish & Chip Shop – Fish and chips might be mocked as a “British delicacy,” but sometimes it’s exactly what you need.
+There’s no better hangover cure than battered cod and greasy chips dipped in curry sauce.
+This fish and chip shop, conveniently located in the Gay Village, is the best you’ll find outside of England’s coastal towns.

-Kampus – this is actually a newly constructed “area” across the canal from Canal Street made up of existing built structures – Victorian brick canal-side warehouses and the 1964 concrete tower.
-Inside are a range of good eateries including Yum Sha (a Chinese restaurant with great Dim Sum), Nell’s Pizza (for cheap Pizza) and Great North Pie Co (for delicious homemade pies).
+Kampus – This newly constructed area across the canal from Canal Street combines historical architecture—Victorian brick canal-side warehouses and a 1964 concrete tower—with modern spaces.
+It houses several great eateries, including Yum Sha (a Chinese restaurant with great Dim Sum), Nell’s Pizza (for cheap Pizza) and Great North Pie Co (for delicious homemade pies).

-Arnero – Indian food is huge in the UK and is the third most ordered takeaway after pizza and Chinese food.
-Amero is the best Indian restaurant in Manchester with authentic Indian food and great cocktails.
+Arnero – Indian food is immensely popular in the UK, ranking as the third most-ordered takeaway after pizza and Chinese food.
+Arnero is the top Indian restaurant in Manchester, offering authentic dishes paired with exceptional cocktails.

-Happy Seasons Restaurant (China Town) – like most big cities in the UK Manchester has its own Chinatown with brimming Chinese restaurants.
-Happy Seasons is the best.
-The service is good and the food exquisite, especially the Hong Kong style duck.
+Happy Seasons Restaurant (China Town) – Like most big cities in the UK, Manchester boasts its own Chinatown packed with fantastic Chinese restaurants.
+Happy Seasons stands out as the best.
+The service is excellent, and the food is exquisite, with the Hong Kong-style duck being a particular highlight.

 Manchester Gay Bars and Clubs

-Via – this bar is one of Canal Street’s most popular drinking holes.
-The place is huge and the decor looks more like a traditional Irish pub than a gay bar – with ornate church-like balconies winding all around the place, gaudy chandeliers and big dark wooden tables.
-The atmosphere, however, is pure gay bar and it's always buzzing any night of the week.
-The fun vibes are further bolstered by the drag and cabaret shows that frequently take place downstairs.
+Via – This bar is one of Canal Street’s most popular drinking spots.
+The place is massive, with décor resembling a traditional Irish pub rather than a typical gay bar.
+Ornate, church-like balconies wind around the venue, complemented by gaudy chandeliers and large dark wooden tables.
+Despite its traditional look, the atmosphere is pure gay bar, buzzing every night of the week.
+The fun vibes are amplified by the drag and cabaret shows frequently held downstairs.

 The Rembrandt (The REM Bar) – REM bar is a staple in the Gay Village and one of the oldest.
 The friendly community bar has a terrace on the canal and is always busy with a mixed crowd.
 It also has a hotel and a nightclub attached to it.
 The nightclub, Club Tropicana, found behind the bar often has drag DJs who play cheesy 80s/90s music on the weekends.

-The New Union Pub – this classically looking English pub – well except for the bumblebees and rainbows painted on it – was in fact the first gay venue on Canal Street and even hosted drag shows during the second world war.
-It has continued the tradition to this day and has DJs, karaoke, drag cabaret and themed nights.
+The New Union Pub – This classic English pub—except for the bumblebees and rainbows painted on its exterior—was the very first gay venue on Canal Street and even hosted drag shows during the Second World War.
+It continues the tradition today with DJs, karaoke, drag cabaret, and themed nights.

-G-A-Y – exactly what it spells itself out to be, this bar/club pulls in a younger crowd with its cheap drinks and cheesy pop music played over two floors.
-It’s open most nights until 4am and from Sunday to Thursday all drinks are £3 – so be sure to make it a double.
-The bouncers are infamous for turning away people they consider are too drunk or not gay, which is something to be aware of if you’re bringing your straight ally friends.
+G-A-Y – Exactly what it sounds like, this bar/club attracts a younger crowd with its cheap drinks and cheesy pop music played over two floors.
+Open most nights until 4 a.m., it’s especially popular Sunday through Thursday when all drinks are just £3—so go ahead and make it a double!
+Be mindful that the bouncers are notorious for turning away people they deem too drunk or not gay, so keep this in mind if you’re bringing straight ally friends.

-Bar Pop – drag is the lifeblood of Manchester Gay Village and Bar Pop on Canal Street seems to always have a drag queen show or DJ entertaining the masses.
-Most nights you’ll usually find a queen – or gaggle of them – on Canal Street enticing you to go into this fun bar.
+Bar Pop – Drag is the lifeblood of Manchester’s Gay Village, and Bar Pop on Canal Street is no exception.
+It’s a lively venue where drag queen shows or DJs are almost always entertaining the crowd.
+On most nights, you’ll find a queen—or a whole group of them—on Canal Street encouraging passersby to join the fun inside.

-Oscar’s – those seeking a little something different from the pop of Canal Street should head to this underground themed film and theater cocktail bar, which plays musical theater songs – as well as the usual pop – and even Disney songs.
-It’s an original choice for a sit down bar and has an extensive cocktail and wine list.
-They also have cabaret, local music performances and – of course – drag queens.
+Oscar’s – For something a little different from the usual pop music on Canal Street, head to this underground film- and theater-themed cocktail bar.
+Oscar’s plays musical theater songs, Disney classics, and, of course, pop hits.
+It’s a unique choice for a sit-down bar and features an extensive cocktail and wine list.
+The venue also hosts cabaret, local music performances, and drag queen acts.

-The Brewers – this bar/club is another of the favorites on Canal Street.
-The outside is bedecked with Union Jacks and rainbow flags and the Edwaridian windows light up with rainbow lights by night.
-Inside is a retro dance floor and no-nonsense fun.
+The Brewers – This bar/club is another favorite on Canal Street.
+The exterior is adorned with Union Jacks and rainbow flags, while the Edwardian windows light up with rainbow lights by night.
+Inside, you’ll find a retro dance floor and no-nonsense fun.

-Eagle Manchester – this popular men-only gay bar/club in an industrial looking basement is popular with bears and fetish types but isn’t exactly a cruising bar.
-That said they hold themed nights like JOCK and Deviant but also drag shows and bear karaoke (yes, that’s a thing on Canal Street).
-It’s members only but membership can be easily bought at the door.
+Eagle Manchester – The Eagle is a popular men-only gay bar/club, located in an industrial-style basement, is a favorite among bears and fetish enthusiasts.
+It’s not exactly a cruising bar but offers themed nights like JOCK and Deviant, along with drag shows and even bear karaoke (yes, that’s a thing on Canal Street).
+It’s a members-only venue, but membership can be easily purchased at the door.

-Cruise 101 (Cruz) – Cruz has a legendary status largely due to its appearance on the original Queer As Folk – only there it went under the fictional name ‘The Babylon’.
-It’s also the longest-running gay club in Manchester and to this day remains the most popular clubbing option in the area.
-There’s a spacious lounge area, two dance floors and it’s also where you’ll find dance/house music played.
+Cruise 101 (Cruz) – Cruz holds legendary status, partly thanks to its appearance in the original Queer as Folk, where it was known as “The Babylon.”
+It’s also Manchester’s longest-running gay club and remains one of the most popular clubbing spots in the area.
+Cruz features a spacious lounge, two dance floors, and plenty of dance/house music to keep the party going.

-The Deaf Institute – for those who prefer a touch more queer in their nights out you have to step out of the Gay Village and visit the nearby Deaf Institute on Oxford Road near the university – about a fifteen minute walk from Canal Street.
-The amazing venue is a mansion dating back to 1878 with three floors and two outdoor terraces.
-Nowt But Love night is their most popular club night with DJs playing everything from pop to house to techno and live shows showcasing local queer talent.
+The Deaf Institute – For a night with a touch more queer flair, venture outside the Gay Village to the Deaf Institute on Oxford Road near the university, about a 15-minute walk from Canal Street.
+This incredible venue, housed in a mansion dating back to 1878, boasts three floors and two outdoor terraces.
+Its Nowt But Love night is the most popular, featuring DJs playing everything from pop to house to techno and live performances showcasing local queer talent.

 Manchester Gay Saunas & Cruising Bars

-Basement – just North of the Gay Village in Ancoats you’ll find Manchester’s only gay sauna.
-Interestingly it's over twenty years old and in the basement of an old Victorian mill, but you probably aren’t there for its history.
-Basement has a huge dry sauna, a steam room, two spas, a bar, and a large dark room maze with private cabins.
-Entrance prices range from £15 to 20 depending on the day and on Friday/Saturday it stays open until 8am then next day,
+Basement – Located just north of the Gay Village in Ancoats, Basement is Manchester’s only gay sauna.
+It has been around for over 20 years and is situated in the basement of an old Victorian mill—though you’re probably not there for its history.
+The sauna includes a large dry sauna, steam room, two spas, a bar, and a sprawling dark room maze with private cabins.
+Entrance prices range from £15 to £20 depending on the day, and on Fridays and Saturdays, it stays open until 8 a.m. the following day.

 Gay Events in Manchester

-Manchester Pride – Pride in Manchester is epic and one of the most fun in the UK.
-It has run since 1989 and happens in August smack in the middle of the pride season.
-There´s of course a huge parade through the city center, but it’s also counterbalanced by a poignant candlelit vigil to provide a moment of reflection on those lost during the HIV/AIDS crisis.
-For a whole week the Gay Village becomes party central with three main stages: The Village Stage, The Alan Turing Stage in Sackville Park and the Indoor Arena.
-Be aware the street party now charges for entry.
+Manchester Pride – Pride in Manchester is an epic celebration and one of the most exciting in the UK.
+Running since 1989, it takes place in August, right in the heart of Pride season.
+The event features a huge parade through the city center, balanced by a poignant candlelit vigil to reflect on those lost to the HIV/AIDS crisis.
+For an entire week, the Gay Village becomes party central, with three main stages: The Village Stage, The Alan Turing Stage in Sackville Park, and the Indoor Arena.
+Note that the street party now requires an entry fee.

 Day Trips from Manchester

-Liverpool – the city most famous as being the hometown of the Beatles is easily reachable for a day trip from Manchester by an hour train journey.
-Liverpool has a lot to do including the Beatles Museum, the Museum of Liverpool, the Royal Albert Docks, the famous Cavern Club music venue and Stanley Street Quarter, Liverpool’s very own “gay village”.
-Good luck with understanding the Liverpoolian accent though.
+Liverpool – Most famous as the hometown of the Beatles, Liverpool is easily accessible for a day trip from Manchester, just an hour away by train.
+The city offers plenty to do, including visiting the Beatles Museum, the Museum of Liverpool, the Royal Albert Docks, the famous Cavern Club music venue, and Stanley Street Quarter—Liverpool’s very own “gay village.”
+Good luck understanding the Liverpudlian accent, though!

-Blackpool – the coastal town of Blackpool is just an hour and a half train journey from Manchester.
-Historically a haven for vacationers since the Victorian era, Blackpool remains a symbol of British beachside culture steeped in nostalgia.
-It’s famous for the Blackpool Tower – inspired by the Eiffel Tower -, piers, beach and one of the UK’s most popular amusement parks, Blackpool Pleasure Beach.
+Blackpool – The coastal town of Blackpool is only a 90-minute train journey from Manchester.
+A historical vacation haven since the Victorian era, Blackpool remains a quintessential symbol of British beachside culture steeped in nostalgia.
+It’s renowned for the Blackpool Tower—modeled after the Eiffel Tower—its piers, beaches, and one of the UK’s most popular amusement parks, Blackpool Pleasure Beach.

-Lake Windermere (The Lake District) – the Lake District is England’s most beautiful secret.
-A serene region of forests, mountain peaks, countryside and – yes, you guessed it – lakes.
-Lake Windermere is one of the largest and most beautiful and makes for the perfect day trip respite from busy Mancehster or as a romantic getaway.
+Lake Windermere (The Lake District) – The Lake District is England’s most stunning secret.
+This serene region of forests, mountain peaks, countryside, and—of course—lakes is a perfect escape.
+Lake Windermere, one of the largest and most beautiful in the region, makes an ideal day trip from busy Manchester or a romantic getaway.
 Book tour →

-Chester – this historic city along the River Dee is renowned for its rich history dating back to Roman times.
-It is famous for its well-preserved Roman walls, which encircle the city and provide a scenic walking route for visitors.
-At the heart of Chester is the medieval Rows, unique two-tiered shopping galleries that offer a distinctive retail experience.
-The city is also home to the Chester Cathedral – a beautiful example of medieval architecture with origins in the Roman era – and a Roman Amphitheatre, the largest in Britain, underscores the city's ancient significance.
-Additionally, the Eastgate Clock, standing prominently in the city center, is one of the most photographed clocks in England after Big Ben.
+Chester – This historic city along the River Dee is renowned for its rich history, dating back to Roman times.
+Chester is famous for its well-preserved Roman walls, which encircle the city and provide a scenic walking route for visitors.
+At its heart are the medieval Rows, unique two-tiered shopping galleries offering a distinctive retail experience.
+Other highlights include the Chester Cathedral, a stunning example of medieval architecture with Roman origins, and the Roman Amphitheatre—the largest in Britain, showcasing the city’s ancient significance.
+Additionally, the Eastgate Clock, prominently standing in the city center, is one of the most photographed clocks in England after Big Ben.
 Book tour →

 Note: Some of these links are affiliates which means using them won’t cost you any extra but we do receive a small commission for each referral.
 You're not obligated to use them but we appreciate it if you do.
 Thanks in advance for supporting this site if you choose to use our link!